Sylius/Sylius/bundles/SyliusCartBundle.rst

     </doctrine-mapping>

 This makes our recently created *Cart* class an entity, and adds a relation to items.
-Now we need to take care of the opposite side of this relationship.
+We need to take care of the opposite side of this relationship.

 .. code-block:: xml